 Quantitative sudomotor axon-reflex test: This test evaluates integrity of postganglionic fibers.
 The fibers are activated by iontophoresis using acetylcholine.
 Standard sites on the leg and wrist are tested, and the volume of sweat is then measured.
 The test can detect decreased or absent sweat production.

 Thermoregulatory sweat test: This test evaluates both preganglionic and postganglionic pathways.
 After a dye is applied to the skin, patients enter a closed compartment that is heated to cause maximal sweating.
-Sweating causes the dye to change color, so that areas of anhidrosis and hypohidrosis are apparent and can be calculated as a percentage of BSA.
+Sweating causes the dye to change color, so that areas of anhidrosis and hypohidrosis are apparent and can be calculated as a percentage of body surface area (BSA).

-Cardiovagal testing evaluates heart rate response (via ECG rhythm strip) to deep breathing and to the Valsalva maneuver.
-If the ANS is intact, heart rate varies with these maneuvers; normal responses to deep breathing and the Valsalva ratio vary by age.
+Cardiovagal testing evaluates heart rate response (via ECG rhythm strip) to deep breathing and to the Valsalva maneuver (forced expiration against a closed glottis).
+If the autonomic nervous system is intact, heart rate varies with these maneuvers; normal responses to deep breathing and the Valsalva ratio vary by age.
+The Valsalva ratio is the maximum heart rate during the Valsalva maneuver divided by the heart rate 30 seconds after the maneuver.
+The lower limit for normal is 1.0.

 Adrenergic testing evaluates response of beat-to-beat BP to the following:

-Head-up tilt: Blood is shifted to dependent parts, causing reflex responses in BP and heart rate.
-This test helps differentiate autonomic neuropathies from postural orthostatic tachycardia syndrome.
+Head-up tilt (tilt table testing): Blood is shifted to dependent parts, causing reflex responses in BP and heart rate.
+This test helps differentiate autonomic neuropathies Autonomic Neuropathies Autonomic neuropathies are peripheral nerve disorders with disproportionate involvement of autonomic fibers.
+(See also Overview of the Autonomic Nervous System.)
+The best known autonomic neuropathies... read more from postural orthostatic tachycardia syndrome.

 Valsalva maneuver: This maneuver increases intrathoracic pressure and reduces venous return, causing changes in BP and heart rate that reflect vagal and adrenergic baroreflex function.